-LABEL DESCRIPTION Name This field displays the identifying name of this certificate. Туре This field displays general information about the certificate. ca means that a Certification Authority signed the certificate.
-Subject This field displays information that identifies the owner of the certificate, such as Common Name (CN), Organizational Unit (OU), Organization (O) and Country (C).
-Certificate This read-only text box displays the certificate in Privacy Enhanced Mail (PEM) format.
+LABEL DESCRIPTION Certificate This read-only text box displays the certificate in Privacy Enhanced Mail (PEM) format.
 PEM uses base 64 to convert the binary certificate into a printable form.
 You can copy and paste the certificate into an email to send to friends or colleagues or you can copy and paste the certificate into a text editor and save the file on a management computer for later distribution.
 Private Key This field displays the private key of this certificate.
 Signing Request This field displays the CSR (Certificate Signing Request) information of this certificate.
 The CSR will be provided to a certificate authority, and it includes information about the public key, organization name, domain name, location, and country of this certificate.
 Back Click Back to return to the previous screen.

-25.4 Trusted CA
+24.4 Trusted CA